Audit: Wisconsin economic agency's performance improving

 CEO Melissa Hughes wrote in a three-page response to the audit that her staff has been working on ways to administer and track enterprise zone wages, plans to close tax credit awards in a more timely manner and is working to make online data “more robust and digestible.”
 She said she plans to present an action plan to the Legislature’s audit committee within the next few months.

-Sen. Robert Cowles, R-Green Bay, a committee co-chair, said in a statement that WEDC is improving but that he still has "ongoing concerns" with the agency.
+Republican state Sen. Robert Cowles, a committee co-chair, said in a statement that WEDC is improving but that he still has “ongoing concerns” with the agency.

-WEDC has struggled since its creation on a number of fronts, including recovering loans made to companies that don't meet contractual requirements.
+WEDC has struggled since its creation on a number of fronts, including recovering loans made to companies that don’t meet contractual requirements.
 It has been in the political crosshairs for years.
 Democratic Gov. Tony Evers campaigned on a pledge to dissolve the agency but backed off after he won office in 2018.
-The Republican-controlled Legislature sought to protect WEDC from changes by passing a law in a lame-duck legislative session before Evers took office preventing him from replacing its CEO before September 2019.
+The Republican-controlled Legislature sought to protect WEDC from changes by passing a law in a lame-duck legislative session before Evers took office preventing him from replacing its CEO until September.